 Front doors can be as eccentric or as classy as you want them to be.
 One popular form of the front door is the French door.
 It offers an almost seamless transition from inside the home to the natural world outside.
 The style is elegant and beloved by many.

 Yet like all other doors, French doors sometimes need a bit of work to function as well as it appears.
-Blinds and window treatments are popular choices to cover French doors and provide additional lighting features in the home.
-Read on to find out why you might want to pass over traditional window treatments for another option instead.
+Blinds and window treatments make super easy to use your French doors more aesthetically in your home.
+In addition to its usability, front door window coverings provide additional lighting features in the home.

 A window treatment can be anything from a drape to silk or even velvet.
 Such a curtain attaches to the door or window and hangs.
 While they may look elegant, they aren’t always the easiest things to maintain.
 The fabric wears out over time, and curtain rods can break.

 French doors, especially those that are front doors, see a lot of traffic.
 With that continued exposure to the outside elements, the material that the treatment is made of can start to wither or become dirty.
 It just doesn’t function well as something to protect the window and also offer light dampening in a room.

 You might want to consider fixing your French doors with blinds or shades.
 We have specially made ones that will help filter natural light and provide an apt cover.
 However, when you need front door window treatments, having help is as easy as contacting us in a minute.

 Let’s examine French door blinds first.
-These can come in a variety of materials but the best matched with a French door is wood.
+These can come in a variety of materials but the best matched with a French door is Faux wood.
 Door window blinds look well and are very efficient at both sliding doors and French doors.

 With numerous styles and colors to choose from, you can have a field day customizing the blinds.
 Each one can offer a new aesthetic for the room as a whole.
 They also work to elevate the French door itself.